forlilab/Meeko/docs/source/tutorial4b.rst

 Vectorization of Interactions
 =============================

 To perform advanced, interaction-based statistical analysis or machine learning on the docking results, we need to extract the interaction vectors from the Ringtail database.
-So first, we will populate a "record" dictionary by retriving the information for all poses in the database.
+So first, we will populate a "record" dictionary by retrieving the information for all poses in the database.
 Specifically, this dictionary will contain the following information:

 - `pose_id`: The unique identifier for the pose.